ragthoven-dev/ragthoven/README.md

 - At the heart of RAGthoven, there is always a call to an LLM API, be it local or commercial.
   - `model` - which model to use. *Matrixable*, provide an array of models.
   - `temperature` - (Optional) - temperature for the models decoder.
 Defaults to `0`. *Matrixable*, provide array with temperature values.
   - `examples` - (Optional) examples can be ordered, arranged and arbitrary textual information can be added.
+The `text` and `label` are as proved in configuration for the training dataset.
+Other than that, a variable `examples[i].data.feature`, where `feature` is a feature present in the original dataset allows for access of any feature for the given example.

   A full example can be seen below: